Walking-Working Surfaces and Personal Fall Protection Systems Final Rule

 - Identify each worker who works in a location where a fall protection plan is implemented; and

-- Provide for the investigation of the circumstances of any fall or other serious incident that occurs to determine whether the employer needs to change the fall protection plan and implement those changes.
+- Provide for the investigation of the circumstances of any fall or other serious incident that occurs to determine whether the employer needs to revise the fall protection plan and implement those changes.

-OSHA included this provision in the final rule to increase consistency between the general industry and construction standards, which makes compliance easier for general industry employers who perform both types of activities on residential roofs.
+OSHA included this provision in the final rule to increase consistency between its general industry and construction standards, and make compliance more uniform for general industry employers who perform both types of activities on residential roofs.
 Also, requiring employers to develop and implement a fall protection plan ensures that employers take additional action to reduce fall hazards when guardrail, safety net, and personal fall protection systems cannot be used.
-Many stakeholders urged OSHA to add this provision to the final rule.
+Many stakeholders urged OSHA to add this provision to the rule.

-Although OSHA believes that walking-working surfaces hazards, particularly fall hazards, are present in agricultural operations, the Agency did not propose to cover agricultural operations and did not gather and analyze the type of information necessary to support including agricultural operations in the final rule.
+Although OSHA believes that walking-working surfaces hazards, particularly fall hazards, are present in agricultural operations, it did not propose to cover agricultural operations, nor gather and analyze the type of information necessary to support its inclusion in the rule.
 In addition, because the proposed rule did not cover agricultural operations, the public, and in particular agricultural stakeholders, did not have an opportunity to comment on any protective measures OSHA might require.

 Although the final rule does not define agricultural operations, in the past OSHA has said they include:

 - Activities involved in growing and harvesting (including field sorting) of crops, plants, vines, fruit and nut trees, ornamental plants, egg production, and raising livestock, poultry, fish and livestock products (e.g., feed for livestock on the farm); and

 - Preparation of the ground, sowing, watering and feeding of plants, weeding, spraying, harvesting, raising livestock, and all activity necessary for these activities.